codekcv/headless-commerce/README.md

 Client - _NEXT_PUBLIC_GRAPHQL_ENDPOINT_
 Server - _DATABASE_URL_ | _ACCESS_TOKEN_SECRET_ | _REFRESH_TOKEN_SECRET_

+> **Note**: Tokens are for authentication and keeping session.
+Authorization is full, but I wil add permissions when roles are added.
+> **Roles**: Super Admin whose the main owner of the store, and Admins who can also manage the CMS but with controlled permissions from the Super Admin.

 ---

 > **Default ports** @ **client**: 3000 | **server**: 4000  |  **database**: 5432(docker) | **adminer**: 8080(docker)